 JUDY ROMEA ’14 G’21

 Judy Romea ’14 G’21 is Program Director of the Zephyr Institute’s Center for the Study of the Professions and Moral Purpose, and former Associate Director of the Zephyr Institute.
 Before joining Zephyr, she worked as a consultant in PwC’s strategic technologies group for pharmaceutical companies.
 She holds a B.A. in Economics and a minor in International Relations from Stanford University, where she served as editor-in-chief of the Stanford Review.
-She is currently pursuing an MBA at the Stanford Graduate School of Business.
+She just completed her MBA at the Stanford Graduate School of Business.
 Her interests are in business ethics and the philosophy and theology of culture.

 Matt Bowman is the Executive Director of the Zephyr Institute.
 His work focuses on technology-driven innovation in education systems.
 He cofounded EdSurge, a news service for education entrepreneurs.
 He worked previously as a KIPP teacher, Teach for America corps member, and writer for VentureBeat, and helped launch the Phaedrus Initiative, a nationwide network of inner-city blended-learning schools.
 He holds a B.A. in History from UC Berkeley.
 His interests are in moral philosophy and the history of ideas, and he particularly enjoys discussing the telos of human life and action, and the historical context of intellectual trends.